-At River Pools, we were suddenly much less likely to sell our typical pool installation package, that usually ran about $60K during this time.
+At River Pools, we were suddenly much less likely to sell our typical pool installation package, that usually ran about $60K at this time.

-So, we asked ourselves, could we come up with a $40K package that might garner more deals, even if we make less profit and have to adapt our work process?
+So, we asked ourselves, could we come up with a $40K package that might bring in more deals, even if we make less profit and have to adapt our work process?

 The business owner in a recession has to always be thinking creatively.

 You'll be okay if you make plans A, B, and C